 One technique to recover from packet loss without incurring unbounded delay for all the receivers is to duplicate the packets and send them in separate redundant streams.
 Variations on this idea have been implemented and deployed today [IC2011].
 However, duplication of RTP streams without breaking the RTP and RTCP functionality has not been documented properly.
-This document explains how duplication can be achieved for RTP streams.
+This document discusses the most common use cases and explains how duplication can be achieved for RTP streams in such use cases to address the immediate market needs.
+In the future, if there will be a different use case, which is not covered by this document, a new specification that explains how RTP duplication should be done in such a scenario may be needed.

 Stream duplication offers a simple way to protect media flows from packet loss.
 It has a comparatively high bandwidth overhead, since everything is sent twice, but with a low processing overhead.
 It is also very predictable in its overheads.
-Alternative approaches may be suitable in some cases, for example retransmission-based recovery [RFC4588] or Forward Error Correction [RFC6363].
+Alternative approaches, for example, retransmission-based recovery [RFC4588] or Forward Error Correction [RFC6363], may be suitable in some other cases.